open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

         bin/daemon.sh start gateway

-You can then access the sample application by launching your browser with URL: http://XXXXX:3001.
+You can then access the sample application by launching your browser with URL: http://XXXXX:3001 or https://XXXXX:3004.
 Replace "XXXXX" with the IP address or machine name of the server on which Gateway and the sample application run.

+**Note**: Latest Chrome browser versions from v47 force https access on WebRTC applications.
+You will got SSL warning page with default certificates, replace them with your own trusted ones.

 ## 2.7 Stop the gateway server {#SIPsection2_7}
 Run the following commands to stop the gateway: